influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withEnableFeatures(enableFeatures)
 ```

-Enable access to Prometheus disabled features.
+"Enable access to Prometheus disabled features.
 By default, no features are enabled.
 Enabling disabled features is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
-For more information see https://prometheus.io/docs/prometheus/latest/disabled_features/
+For more information see https://prometheus.io/docs/prometheus/latest/disabled_features/"

 ### fn spec.withEnableFeaturesMixin